 Our vocational education and training (VET) courses are delivered by ACU College, our registered training organisation.

-If you’re accepted into a VET course at ACU College, you may be eligible for a government subsidy or concession on your course costs.
-In exceptional circumstances, you may be eligible for a tuition fee waiver.
+If you are accepted into a VET course at ACU College in Victoria or Queensland, you may be eligible for a state government subsidy or concession (with supporting evidence) on your course costs.

-You should also be aware that each eligible enrolment may impact your access to further government-subsidised training.
+You should also be aware that each eligible commencement in a course may impact your access to further state government-subsidised training.

-You can view both full fee-paying and government-subsidised VET course costs by visiting our course costing page.
-These tuition fees, as published, are subject to change given individual circumstances at the time of enrolment.
+You can view full fee-paying and state government-subsided VET qualification costs for your applicable state below.
+The tuition fees as published are subject to change given individual circumstances.